 As well as providing an introduction to the concepts of mathematics, statistics, physics, chemistry and foundational scientific knowledge, the course also provides training in academic writing, communication skills and academic integrity.

-Workshops outlining more information about the new course will be available in person at Curtin’s Centre for Aboriginal Studies, on February 5, 2019.
+Workshops outlining more information about the new course will be available in person at Curtin’s Centre for Aboriginal Studies, including CAS Kaaditjin Day on Wednesday 27 March.

 For further information or to apply, visit http://karda.curtin.edu.au/